Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: Introduction

+Since CAT(0) cube complexes are tightly related to codimension-one subgroups as a consequence of Sageev's work \cite{MR1347406}, we expect that they provide the good framework to deal with this question.
+As a consequence of Theorem \ref{main1}, we are able to give a positive answer if the subgroup is moreover finitely generated and satisfies the \emph{bounded packing property}.
+More generally, one shows:

-\begin{prop} If a finitely-generated group contains a finitely-generated codimension-one subgroup which has uniformly finite height and which satisfies the bounded packing property, then $G$ is either acylindrically hyperbolic or virtually cyclic. \end{prop}
+\begin{prop} Let $G$ be a finitely generated group.
+Assume that $G$ contains a finitelygenerated codimension-one subgroup which has uniformly finite height and which satisfies the bounded packing property.
+Then $G$ contains a finite-index subgroup which is either acylindrically hyperbolic or cyclic. \end{prop}